shaneCoursera/CourseProjectForGettingAndCleaningData/README.md

 The original variable names were read in from the 'features.txt' file in step 1.1.3.
 The names were updated to convert '.' (dot) characters to '_' (underscore) characters.
 Consecutive occurrences like '..' and '...' were converted to a single underscore character.
-The '.' characters at the end of variable names were removed altogether.
-According to the week 4 lecture of the course on "Editing Text Variables (10-46)", underscores improve readablity.
+The '.' characters atthe end of variable names were removed altogether.
 Also, the case of the variable names was changed to lower case.

+According to the week 4 lecture of the course on "Editing Text Variables", variable names that are in lowercase and that have underscores instead of other symbols are more readable.

 Some of the variables are listed below in the table: